Joel Teitelbaum: World War II

-On 30 June 1944, once negotiations with the Germans had been concluded, the passengers boarded a freight train that was planned to proceed to Switzerland, but was eventually diverted to Bergen Belsen.
+On 30 June 1944, once negotiations with the Germans had been concluded, the passengers boarded a freight train that was planned to proceed to Switzerland but was eventually diverted to Bergen Belsen.
 The group was held in a special section, in better conditions than those of other groups.
 Although the group included several notable figures, Teitelbaum was given special consideration.
 The group's physician exempted him from roll calls, and volunteers performed the tasks imposed on him.

 With the help of Kasztner and SS officer Herman Krumey, the final arrangements were made, and Teitelbaum was transferred to Switzerland with some Jews from the group.
 Upon his arrival in Switzerland, he was accorded preferential treatment by the authorities.

-Eventually, he decided to immigrate to Palestine.
+Eventually, he decided to immigrate to Mandatory Palestine.
 In August 1945, several hundreds of the Kastner train's passengers, Teitelbaum among them, left Switzerland for the port of Taranto in Italy.
-On the 30th, they boarded the ship Ville d'Oran, which arrived in Haifa in the morning of 2 September.
-During his stay in Mandatory Palestine, he resided in Jerusalem, at the house of his nephew and son-in-law, Lipa Meir Teitelbaum.
+On the 30th, they boarded the ship Ville d'Oran, which arrived in Haifa on the morning of 2 September.
+Teitelbaum resided in Jerusalem at the house of his nephew and son-in-law, Lipa Meir Teitelbaum.

 When Joel Teitelbaum's institutions became bankrupt after a year, he emigrated to the United States.

 United States

 The Satmar Rebbe arrived in New York on the second day of Rosh HaShana (27 September) 1946, aboard the motor vessel Vulcania.
 He settled in Williamsburg, Brooklyn, with a small group of supporters.

 In late April 1948, the Satmar Hasidim established "Congregation Yetev Lev", named after his grandfather, which was registered as a religious corporation.
-The community's regulations, accepted in April 1952, decreed that Teitelbaum was not a salaried office holder, but the supreme spiritual authority over the members.
+The community's regulations, accepted in April 1952, decreed that Teitelbaum was not a salaried officeholder but the supreme spiritual authority over the members.

 In 1951, although not a resident of Israel, Teitelbaum was appointed to the ceremonial office of President of the anti-Zionist Edah HaChareidis (Congregation of God-Fearers) in Jerusalem.
-After the death of Zelig Reuven Bengis on 21 May 1953, he also succeeded him as the chairman of Edah HaChareidis Rabbinical Court.
+After the death of Zelig Reuven Bengis on 21 May 1953, he also succeeded him as the Chief Rabbi and Grand Patriarch of Edah HaChareidis Rabbinical Court.
 He visited Israel every few years.

 In 1955, Teitelbaum founded the Central Rabbinical Congress, which he headed for the remainder of his life.
-From the early 1960s, Teitelbaum's envoys sought to establish a rural settlement, in which the congregants could be secluded from the outside world.
+From the early 1960s, Teitelbaum's envoys sought to establish a rural settlement where the congregants could be secluded from the outside world.
 They eventually managed to purchase territory in Monroe, New York, where they built Kiryas Joel (Town of Joel).
 The first families settled there in 1974.

-On 23 February 1968, Teitelbaum suffered a stroke which left him partially paralyzed and barely functioning.
+On 23 February 1968, Teitelbaum suffered a stroke, which left him partially paralyzed and barely functioning.
 His wife, backed by several sextons and other functionaries, became the behind-the-scenes power in Satmar.
-In the early hours of 19 August 1979, he complained of aches, and was transported to Mount Sinai Hospital, where he suffered a myocardial infarction and died at approximately 8 am.
+In the early hours of 19 August 1979, he complained of aches and was transported to Mount Sinai Hospital, where he suffered a myocardial infarction and died at approximately 8 am.
 Over 100,000 people attended his funeral in Kiryas Joel.
-He was succeeded by his nephew, Moshe Teitelbaum, second son of his older brother.
+He was succeeded by his nephew, Moshe Teitelbaum, the second son of his older brother.